Students for Justice in Palestine: Loyola University Chicago

 On September 9, 2014, at Loyola University Chicago, students were manning a Hillel table promoting Birthright Israel, a program that pays for Jews to visit Israel.
 A group of Palestinian students affiliated with SJP lined up at the table and tried to register for trips to Israel.
 After conversations with the students manning the table, they were turned away because they were not Jews.
 The Palestinian students then lined up for a photo op some distance away with signs that read: "My family is from the ethnically cleansed village of [each place name] BUT I DO NOT HAVE THE RIGHT TO RETURN."
 According to members of SJP, the point of trying to register for Birthright Israel was to expose the program's racism.

 The Hillel students complained and accused the Palestinian students of having harassed and verbally assaulted them "in an attempt to intimidate Jewish students."
-After two months of investigation, the university cleared SJP of those allegations, but found both Hillel and SJP responsible for having violated the University's Free Expression and Demonstration policy, Hillel for not having registered its table and SJP for not having registered its impromptu action, having learned about Hillel's tabling the night before.
+After two months of investigation, the university cleared SJP of those allegations, but found both Hillel and SJP responsible for having violated the university's Free Expression and Demonstration policy, Hillel for not having registered its table and SJP for not having registered its impromptu action, having learned about Hillel's tabling the night before.

 As punishment, Hillel was required to attend an event on how to register events, while SJP was sanctioned with probation for the remainder of the school year, which prohibited it from requesting funds from the school for the duration.
 It was also required to attend "InterGroup Dialogue Training."

 Campaigns

 Bowdoin College

-In May 2015, after a more than yearlong campaign, the SJP campaign at Bowdoin College to boycott Israel ended with 20% of students voting in favor, 21% abstaining and 59% voting against.
+In May 2015, after a more than yearlong campaign, the SJP campaign at Bowdoin College to boycott Israel ended with 20% of students voting in favor, 21% abstaining, and 59% voting against.

 Hampshire College

-In February 2009, following a two-year campaign by SJP, signed by over 800 students, professors and alumni, Hampshire College in Massachusetts became the first U.S. college to divest from companies involved in the Israeli occupation of Palestine.
-The Board of Trustees decided to divest from Caterpillar, United Technologies, General Electric, ITT Corporation, Motorola and Terex.
+In February 2009, following a two-year campaign by SJP, signed by over 800 students, professors, and alumni, Hampshire College in Massachusetts became the first U.S. college to divest from companies involved in the Israeli occupation of Palestine.
+The board of trustees decided to divest from Caterpillar, United Technologies, General Electric, ITT Corporation, Motorola, and Terex.

 Hampshire College President Ralph Hexter said the decision to divest from those companies was not aimed at Israel but related to socially responsible investing criteria, and criticized SJP for suggesting otherwise.
-SJP replied the college was shying away from the "political implications of its action".
+SJP replied that the college was shying away from the "political implications of its action".